 One of the very best things to do in London is to see a theater performance.
 With so many theaters, concert halls, world-class shows, and musicals, there’s always something going on in London that will suit your interests.

-TIP: For the best seats and the most popular shows, it’s best to book your tickets well in advance.
+TIP: For the best seats and the most popular shows, it’s essential to book your tickets well in advance.
 It’s very hard to get tickets for the show and the time that suits you on the day itself, especially if you are traveling in the high season.

 If you are not that particular about which show to watch or where to sit, you can usually find some last-minute tickets as well.
 There are some last-minute ticket booths in the city center (Leicester Square is a good place for that) and also tourism offices and even hotels can usually help you arrange this.
 But, ideally, you do it at least a few days upfront.